kubeflow/website/content/docs/guides/components/tfserving.md

 ks param set ${MODEL_COMPONENT} nfsPVC ${NFS_PVC_NAME}
 ```

 Deploy the model component.
 Ksonnet will pick up existing parameters for your environment (e.g. cloud, nocloud) and customize the resulting deployment appropriately.
-To see more parameters look through [tf-serving.libsonnet](https://github.com/kubeflow/kubeflow/blob/master/kubeflow/tf-serving/tf-serving.libsonnet).
+To see more parameters look through tf-serving {{% tf-serving-version %}} or later.

 ```
 ks apply ${KF_ENV} -c ${MODEL_COMPONENT}